tucher/JsonFusion/README.md

 ## Positioning

-### No extra handwritten mapping/validation layer, often with better performance
+### No extra handwritten mapping/validation layer, with competitive performance

 Traditional setups use a fast JSON parser (RapidJSON, simdjson, etc.) and then a second layer of hand-written mapping into your C++ types.
 JsonFusion fuses parsing, mapping, and validation into a single pass